 Despite significant progress in occupational health and safety, workplace fatalities remain alarmingly high.
-Every year, 2.3 million workplace accidents occur.
+Every year, 2.3 million workplace accidents are recorded.
 But the most disturbing part?
 Many of these incidents are preventable; we just need to recognize them on time and take measures to control or eliminate them.

 What are Occupational Hazards?